cjoakim/CosmosAIGraph/impl1/docs/local_execution.md

 before starting the microservices.

-Also be sure to create and activate the Python Virtual Environment in each of these three microservice directories.
+Also be sure to create and activate the Python Virtual Environment in each of these two microservice directories.

 ## Launcher Script

 In this mode, simply execute the **.\run.ps1** script in the **impl1** directory of this repository.
-It will create all three Terminal windows and launch one microsoervice in each window.
+It will create all two Terminal windows and launch one microsoervice in each window.

 Be sure to modifify your environment variables, such as with the .env file,